Sanglorian/orcus/Orcus Classes and Powers - current.md

 If a character takes the Dualclass Recruit feat and selects the Swashbuckler, it has the following benefit:

-**Benefit:** You belong to the Rogue group and the Swashbuckler class (along with any other groups and classes that you belong to), and gain the following benefits:
+**Benefit:** You belong to the Swashbuckler class (along with any other classes that you belong to), and gain the following benefits:

 * When you hit an enemy with a melee attack, you gain momentum.
 When you are hit by any kind of attack, you lose momentum.
 Momentum has no effect on its own, but it is required for your Triumphant Strike feature and is referenced by some powers.
 * Once per encounter, you can use the Swashbuckler's Triumphant Strike feature (noting that it requires momentum to use).

 # Commander
 Martial Leader
-**Group:** Warlord
 ### Stats
 **Hit Points at 1st Level:** 12 + your Constitution score.
 **Hit Points at Higher Levels:** 5 + your Constitution modifier per level after 1st.